lisitsyn/tapkee/README.md

 function (see [the documentation](http://www.tapkee-library.info/doxygen/html/index.html) for more details) that returns embedding for provided data and a function that can be used to project data out of the sample (if such function is implemented).
-This function takes two random access iterators (that denote begin and end of the data), three callbacks (kernel callback, distance callback and feature vector access callback) and parameters map.
+This function takes two random access iterators (that denote begin and end of the data), three callbacks (kernel callback, distance callback and feature vector access callback) and a set of parameters.

 In the simplest case `begin` and `end` are set to the corresponding iterators of some `vector<tapkee::IndexType>` filled with a range of values from 0 to N-1 where N is the number of vectors to embed.